ElementsProject/lightning/doc/lightningd-config.5.md

 * **fetchinvoice-noconnect**

-  Specifying this prevents `fetchinvoice` and `sendinvoice` from trying to connect directly to the offering node as a last resort.
+  Specifying this prevents `fetchinvoice`, `sendinvoice` and replying to invoice request from trying to connect directly to the offering node as a last resort.

 * **experimental-shutdown-wrong-funding**